michaelkkim/michaelkkim.github.io/_pages/about.md

 - Mentors: Shankar Bhamidi, Iain Carmichael

 ## Graduate Research
-My doctoral research focuseed on Bayesian modeling for incomplete longitudinal data in order to quantify disease progression of individuals with Duchenne muscular dystrophy.
-This work involved MCMC algorithms, structured correlation models, and joint nonlinear mixed-effects models.
+My doctoral research focuseed on Bayesian modeling for incomplete longitudinal data in order to quantify disease progression of individuals with Duchenne muscular dystrophy (DMD).
+This work involved Markov Chain Monte Carlo (MCMC) algorithms, structured correlation models, and joint nonlinear mixed-effects (NLME) models.

 ## Undergraduate Research
-My undergraduate research focused on analyzing the citation network of the Supreme Court of the United States (SCOTUS), as well as using natural language processing to study SCOTUS text data.
+My undergraduate research focused on analyzing the citation network of the Supreme Court of the United States (SCOTUS), as well as using natural language processing (NLP) to study SCOTUS text data.